aarizat/blog/docs/posts/retries_with_requests.md

 15. **remove_headers_on_redirect** (Collection): Sequence of headers to remove from the request when a response indicating a redirect is returned before firing off the redirected request.
 16. **backoff_jitter** (float): The amount of jitter (randomness) to apply to the delay time before the next retry, given as a fraction of the computed delay time.

-Now that we know the `Retry` class from *urllib3* and gained a foundational understanding of its attributes, it's time to integrate it with the `requests` library.
-To achieve this, we'll utilize the `Session` class from `requests` library.
+Now that we brought the `Retry` class from *urllib3* and gained a foundational understanding of its attributes, it's time to integrate it with the `requests` library.
+To achieve this, we'll use the `Session` class from `requests` library.
 After creating a session, we can then attach our retry logic by mounting an adapter (`HTTPAdapter`) to it.
 Here's how it's done:

 ```python
 from urllib3.util import Retry